AceCFox/feedback-loop/README.md

  -  PostgreSql

 ## Acknowledgement
 Thanks to [Prime Digital Academy](www.primeacademy.io) who equipped and helped me to make this application a reality.
-Special thanks to Mary, dEv, and the Paxos cohort for all of the knowledge and encoutragement.
+Special thanks to Mary, dEv, and the Paxos cohort for all of the knowledge and encouragement.
 Bird up!